 Hong Kong is a particularly good incentive destination as luxury comes as standard, with 50 plus 5* hotels, three star Michelin restaurants aplenty and a city on the water.

 All the good points for an incentive destination.
-However, many cities the world over offer such luxury, so why HK?
+However, many cities all over the world offer such luxury, so why HK?
 Well, the contrasts are probably the most captivating pull.
 The 5* hotels sit side by side with the budget accommodation on offer, genuine watch shops selling £50k originals sit next to their fake counterparts and “must eat” restaurants are positioned happily alongside the street vendors knocking out something deep fried on a skewer.
 You can buy a Prada bag for £1000 and exactly (well not quite exactly, but near enough) for £30 within 100 yards.
 Add this to the blend of old and new architecture, modern shopping malls next to traditional temples, then you have a city that has a great mix for incentive groups, young or old, singles or couples.

 I particularly like the two hotels of The Langham group as they offer luxury but with a contrasting feel.
 Both are set on Kowloon and offer impeccable service throughout.
 The Langham Hotel is a mix of traditional, comfortable five star luxury, with modern, bright and well appointed rooms, with a few little extras for added value.
 The bar is small in feel but the bar staff are fab and the dining quality at The Langham is excellent across the board, with the pinnacle being the exceptional 3* Tang Court serving Cantonese food beyond all expectation.
 If your group has the budget, then an upgrade to the executive Langham Club lounge is well worth it, offering superior all day dining, a giant fridge stocked with beer and soft drinks and Perrier Jouet Champagne on tap – highly recommended.